HeavyMedl/lists/README.md

 C{ **arr|str -> [x]** } Pseudo type signature

 tail : arr|str -> [x]
-- Takes an Array of variables or String and produces an array of variables ([x]).
+- Takes an Array of Variables or String and produces an Array of Variables ([x]).

 map : [x] -> f -> [x]
-- Takes an Array of variables and a function and produces an array of variables.
+- Takes an Array of Variables and a Function and produces an Array of Variables.

 -----